-Jeremy Roenick joined NBC Sports Group in 2010 and serves as a studio analyst for NBC Sports Group’s NHL coverage on NHL Live, NBCSN’s pre-game and post-game show.
-In addition to his regular role on NHL Live, Roenick has served as a men’s and women’s Olympic hockey studio analyst at the past two Winter Olympics, including the 2014 Sochi Games.
+Jeremy Roenick originally joined NBC Sports Group in 2010 and serves as a studio analyst for NBC Sports Group’s NHL coverage on NHL Live and NHL Overtime, NBCSN’s pre-game and post-game shows.
+In addition to his regular role on NHL Live, Roenick has served as a men’s and women’s Olympic hockey studio analyst at the past three Winter Olympics, including the 2018 PyeongChang Games.

 In addition to his work with NBC Sports, Roenick has served as a commentator for Fox’s NHL Playoff Coverage and as a correspondent for Good Morning America’s Olympic coverage.
 Roenick is an active philanthropist, the founder of Roenicklife Insurance Company, and is involved with Lincoln Street Capital, a Boston based Real Estate Firm.

 Roenick and his wife, Tracy, have two children, Brandi and Brett.
 They reside in Scottsdale, Ariz.